 Ranging from the hot, dry Death Valley national park to the subdued brilliant blue waters of Lake Mead National Recreation Area, the Mojave desert network has a life of its own.
 One travels here in search of appalling trees, unlikely fish, fossil beds, and discovers and experiences the rich American history.

-Other Nevada National parks include the Joshua Tree National Park, the Great Basin National Park, the Lake Mead National Recreation area, and Parashant National Monument.
+Joshua Tree National Park, the Great Basin National Park, the Lake Mead National Recreation Area, and Parashant National Monument.

 3.1.
 The Great Basin National Park

-From the summit of the Wheeler Peak to its sage-laden foothills, the Great Basin National Park is the most diverse of all the Nevada national parks.
+From the summit of Wheeler Peak to its sage-laden foothills, the Great Basin National Park.
 Sweeping views include the large and beautiful Lexington Arch and the brilliant blue waters of Stella Lake.

 Situated at the base of the Wheeler Peak, the Lehman caves are brilliant in their array of stalactites and stalagmites.
 The oldest non-clonal species on the planet, the ancient Bristlecone pines are most notable here.
 The rare trees, shaped by the wind, snow, and rain are an unmissable sight!